gfang200/dataStructuresProjects/README.md

 CSCI C-343 Data Structures & Algorithms Fall 2014
 ============
 Here, you will find my work on data structures and algorithms.
 This is where you will see examples of my cleanest and most efficient code.
-While I performed exceptionally well on the course material, I would not say that the implementation of these algorithms is my biggest strength as a consultant/developer.
+While I performed exceptionally well on the course material, I would not say that the implementation of these algorithms is my biggest strength as a consultant/hacker.
 <br/><br/>
-Nonetheless, the concepts that I learned & implemented in this course have made a tremendous impact in my coding style, intellectual curiosity, and understanding of the foundations of programming.
+Nonetheless, the concepts that I learned & implemented in this course have made a tremendous impact in my coding style, intellectual curiosity, and foundation in the fundementals of programming.

 Projects
 ---------------